yakob-abada/grpc-example/README.md

 * Increase Test Coverage: Enhance the unit and integration tests to improve overall test coverage and ensure greater reliability.
 * Implement Logging System: Introduce a robust logging framework to provide better traceability, error reporting, and debugging capabilities across the application.
+* proto file(s) should be in separate repository and should be imported to avoid repeat.